Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: Introduction

 \section{Introduction}

-In the decade and a half that has just elapsed, financial markets have undergone significant structural shifts, motivated by changes in both attitudes and the regulatory environment.
-As a consequence, market participants started recognizing additional risk factors and trading costs when pricing and entering into derivative transactions, which were neglected or inexistent previously.
-Academic and industry research sought to incorporate such factors into derivative valuation theory, in a momentum which continues to this day.
+In the last decade and a half, financial markets have undergone significant structural shifts motivated by changes in both attitudes and the regulatory environment.
+As a consequence, market participants started recognizing additional risk factors and trading costs, when pricing derivative transactions, which were either being neglected or inexistent prior to the crisis.
+Academic and industry research has sought to incorporate such factors into derivative valuation theory, in an effort which continues to this day.